joaochiroli/Projeto-Flask/README.md

 ## Goal

 This is a personal project that I want to start as a small initiative and improve throughout the year.
+I will explain step by step what I did to start and create this project.

+The idea is to access the endpoint, save it in a database, and show the IPs that accessed the endpoint.

 ## Tools